merll/docker-map/docs/start.rst

   container updates along the dependency path),
 * :ref:`port assignments <exposed-ports>` have changed, or
-* ``environment``, ``command``, or ``entrypoint`` have been modified in the :attr:`~dockermap.map.config.ContainerConfiguration.create_options` since the current container was created.
+* ``environment``, ``command``, or ``entrypoint`` have been modified in the :attr:`~dockermap.map.config.container.ContainerConfiguration.create_options` since the current container was created.

 Non-running containers are simply started during this process, if their configuration corresponds with their current state.